-A TI-83 Plus (left), TI-84 CE (middle), or TI-84 Plus (right) graphing calculator is required for the course.
+Graphing calculator is required for the course.
 You may rent a TI-83 Plus in the bookstore for about \$20 per semester/quarter.
 You are required to bring a physical calculator to the exam, and sharing calculator is considered as cheating incident.
-Using the calculator apps on your phone is strictly prohibited.
+Using the calculator apps on your phone is strictly prohibited on the exam.
 Do not purchase the TI-Nspire Graphing Calculator (around \$150) because it is too advanced for this course.
 Instructions will not be provided for TI-Nspire.